esphome/esphome-core/README.md

 > Note: use `set_global_log_level()` and `set_log_level` in `LogComponent` to adjust the global and
 > tag-specific log levels, respectively, for more fine-grained control.
 But also make sure to update the `build_flags`
-> to a low enough log level because `build_flags` defines which log messages are even included in your app.
+> to a low enough log level because `build_flags` defines which log messages are even included in your App.

 When using the `platformio device monitor [...]` command, try adding the `--raw` argument - this will apply color to log messages in your terminal.